Skip to content

 |

-Aside from making certain recipes taste better, peanut butter also boasts several good-for-you benefits: peanuts are an excellent source of everything from magnesium to niacin to vitamin E. Just remember to opt for a jar of “natural” peanut butter and check the ingredients: it should just list peanuts (or peanuts and salt).
-That way, you can skip the unnecessary added sugar and hydrogenated oil.
+Aside from making certain recipes taste better, peanut butter also boasts several nutritional benefits: peanuts are an excellent source of everything from magnesium to niacin to vitamin E. Just remember to check the ingredients when buying a jar; select a brand that only has peanuts, or peanuts and salt.
+That way, you can skip the unnecessary added sugar and low-quality oil.

-Here are our favorite savory peanut butter recipes you have to try tonight.
+Here are our favorite savory peanut butter recipes — try one tonight.

 Related: Sign up to receive delicious recipes, expert advice, and shopping tips in your inbox!